kuripart/gitstuff/README.md

-Use this repo to test out stuff with Git
+Use this repo to play around with Git